Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 **[GOT-10k: A Large High-diversity Benchmark and Evaluation Platform for Single Object Tracking](http://got-10k.aitestunion.com/)**<br>

 - Visual Object Tracking / Evaluation Technology / Platform Maintenance
+- As of Jan.
+2024, the platform has received 2.82M+ page views, 6k+ downloads, 17k+ trackers from 150+ countries and regions worldwide.
-- GOT-10k is the supporting platform for research accepted by IEEE TPAMI.
-It receives 2.82M page views, 6k+ downloads, 14k+ trackers from 150+ countries.
+- GOT-10k is the supporting platform for research accepted by IEEE TPAMI 2019.
 </div>
 </div>